 These winter climbs are different in nature to the summer climb in that they will be over snow and ice and require additional mountaineering equipment such as crampons and a walking axe.
-It is not a technical peak but we will learn some basic alpine techniques during the trip, such as using equipment properly.
-There is time to get accustomed with using crampons and this climb is an excellent introduction to climbing and thriving in snow conditions and an ideal pre cursor to climbing Mt Elbrus or one of the Himalayan peaks.
+Mount Toubkal is not a technical peak but you will learn some basic alpine techniques during the trip, such as walking on crampons and how to use a walking axe correctly.
+This trip is an excellent introduction to climbing and thriving in snow conditions and an ideal pre-cursor to climbing Mount Elbrus or one of the Himalayan peaks.

 Drive to Marrakech for lunch and then depart for home